-Payments in the Middle of Shareholder Value.
-It’s clear that these recent mega deals by FIS and Fiserv are focused on positioning the companies more as payments players and not merely community bank and credit union core processors.
+It’s clear that these recent mega deals by FIS and Fiserv are focused on positioning the companies more as a payments service provider and not merely community bank and credit union core processors.
 Both First Data and Worldpay have significant merchant acquiring lines of businesses that further diversify FIS’ and Fiserv’s offerings.

 From the perspective of the vendor companies and their investors, these deals have strong projected financial payoffs on the front end.
 The FIS/Worldpay deal is targeted to bring $500 million of revenue synergies, $400 million of run-rate expense synergies (and $700 million in EBITDA) and nearly $4.5 billion of free cash flow over the first three years.
 Those aggressive numbers suggest that the company will move quickly after the merger to consolidate platforms and eliminate redundancies.
 Fiserv is projecting $14.6 billion in annual revenue and $3.6 billion in annual free cash flow after five years.
 Clearly the dealmakers liked what they saw when they ran the numbers.

-Banks and credit unions face the prospect of fewer players and diminished leverage in a vastly consolidated payments market.
+Financial institutions face the prospect of fewer players and diminished leverage in a vastly consolidated payments market.
 Executives at the top must view these changes as a strategic issue requiring immediate due diligence around current vendor relationships, monitoring of vendor product quality and service levels as the landscape evolves, and active contract negotiations when opportune conditions arise.
-Consolidation and scale are natural goals for tech providers, yet it’s important for bank and credit union executives to work to keep the playing field level between buyers and sellers of outsourced technology and payments services.
+Consolidation and scale are natural goals for tech providers, yet it’s important for bank and credit union executives to work to keep the playing field level between buyers and sellers of outsourced financial services technology and payments services.
 While big vendors may have the capability to afford greater innovation, they will only do so with a healthy amount of customer and competitive pressure.